 We will not sell, rent, or lease mailing lists or other user data to others, and we will not make your personal information available to any unaffiliated parties, except as follows:

-to agents, website vendors and/or contractors who may use it on our behalf or in connection with their relationship with us;
+- Agents, website vendors and/or contractors who may use it on our behalf or in connection with their relationship with us

 if we are unable to assist with your matter, but know an unaffiliated attorney or firm that may be able to help you, we may refer you and share information you provided us with that party; and as required by law, in a matter of public safety or policy, as needed in connection with the transfer of our business assets (for example, if we are acquired by another firm or if we are liquidated during bankruptcy proceedings), or if we believe in good faith that sharing the data is necessary to protect our rights or property.

 How can I correct, amend or delete my personal information and/or opt out of future communications?

 You may opt out of any future contacts from us at any time.
 Contact us via the phone number, contact form or mailing address on our website at any time to: